metalsoft-io/metalcloud-sdk-go/docs/ServerVNCInfo.md

 ### NewServerVNCInfo

-`func NewServerVNCInfo(activeSessions float32, maxSessions float32, port float32, timeout float32, enable string, ) *ServerVNCInfo`
+`func NewServerVNCInfo(activeSessions float32, maxSessions float32, timeout float32, enable string, ) *ServerVNCInfo`

 NewServerVNCInfo instantiates a new ServerVNCInfo object This constructor will assign default values to properties that have it defined,